-You may not know that we make wines in British Columbia, Canada.
+Did you know we make wine in British Columbia, Canada?

-For the neophyte, Monte Creek Winery is in the Thompson Valley wine region in British Columbia’s interior.
+One winery gem is Monte Creek Winery in the Thompson Valley wine region in British Columbia’s interior.
 It sits on the lower hills of the east side of the Cascade Mountains and is nestled in the valley before the landscape juts up again to form the Rocky Mountains.

 Monte Creek is just on the outskirts of the city of Kamloops.